-Have you been reading about the need to avoid too much sitting?
-There’s been a lot of research published in the last couple of years on this topic.
+Have you been reading the headlines in recent years about the problem of too much sitting?
+There’s been a lot of research published on this topic.
 Sitting is no longer viewed as just a passive-but-harmless thing, it’s more like a clear and present danger to our health.

 Too Much Sitting Is Killing Us